I read this article and was thoroughly confused at first. Why on Earth would anyone vote for such legislation?

 “We believe it’s better to try to improve public waste collection.,” Kidwell also said.
 Clearly, he does not understand that our waste management systems are broken.
 Or that single-stream recycling systems are inherently dysfunctional.

-Photo of a fast food meal I had last year on the road.
-I now try to avoid any restaurants that serve plastic and more plastic.
-Photo by me.
+Photo of a Chick-fil-A fast food meal I had last year while traveling.
+I no longer eat at Chick-fil-A, and I now also try to avoid any restaurants that serve plastic and more plastic.
+Photo by Marie Cullis.

 Oil